IHE/RAD.IMR/input/pagecontent/volume-1.md

 ##### XX.4.2.3.1 Consume and Interact with Multimedia Report by Report Reader with Integrated  Image Display Invoker Use Case Description

-Upon reviewing reports for a patient in the EMR which supports as an IMR Report Reader with integrated Image Display Invoker, the EMR encounters an IMR multiemedia report.
+Upon reviewing reports for a patient in the EMR which supports as an IMR Report Reader with integrated Image Display Invoker, the EMR encounters an IMR multimedia report.
 It displays the reports with interative links to the multimedia content.
 The Clinician clicks on the interactive links.
 The EMR / Report Reader launches the integrated Image Display Invoker which in turn invokes the confgured Image Display in context based on the information in the link.
 The Image Display retrieves and displays the images with interactive tools.
 The Clinicans can navigate the series and see the measurements with annotations as described in the report.

 ##### XX.4.2.3.2 Consume and Interact with Multimedia Report by Report Reader with Integrated Image Display Invoker Process Flow